TransMedics Group (NASDAQ:TMDX) Rating Increased to Buy at Zacks Investment Research

 TransMedics Group (NASDAQ:TMDX) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued to clients and investors on Friday, Zacks.com reports.
-The firm currently has a $17.00 price target on the stock.
-Zacks Investment Research‘s target price indicates a potential upside of 12.36% from the stock’s previous close.
+The firm currently has a $20.00 price target on the stock.
+Zacks Investment Research‘s price objective suggests a potential upside of 7.12% from the company’s previous close.

 According to Zacks, “TransMedics Inc. is a commercial-stage medical technology company.
 It is engaged in transforming organ transplant therapy for end-stage organ failure patients.
 The company offers Organ Care System, an integrated, compact, portable preservation technology which addresses unmet need for organs for transplantation.
 TransMedics Inc. is headquartered in Andover, Massachusetts. “

-TMDX has been the subject of a number of other research reports.
-Morgan Stanley reduced their price objective on TransMedics Group from $18.00 to $16.00 and set an “equal weight” rating for the company in a research report on Friday, November 6th.
-Oppenheimer reaffirmed a “buy” rating and set a $25.00 price objective on shares of TransMedics Group in a research report on Thursday, November 5th.
-BidaskClub raised TransMedics Group from a “strong sell” rating to a “sell” rating in a research report on Friday.
-Finally, JPMorgan Chase & Co. lowered TransMedics Group from an “overweight” rating to a “neutral” rating and set a $15.00 price objective for the company. in a research report on Thursday, October 8th.
-One investment analyst has rated the stock with a sell rating, two have given a hold rating and three have given a buy rating to the company.
-The stock currently has a consensus rating of “Hold” and a consensus price target of $18.60.
+Several other research firms have also recently issued reports on TMDX.
+BidaskClub upgraded TransMedics Group from a “strong sell” rating to a “sell” rating in a report on Friday, December 11th.
+Morgan Stanley reduced their target price on TransMedics Group from $18.00 to $16.00 and set an “equal weight” rating on the stock in a report on Friday, November 6th.
+Oppenheimer reiterated a “buy” rating and issued a $25.00 target price on shares of TransMedics Group in a report on Thursday, November 5th.
+Finally, JPMorgan Chase & Co. cut TransMedics Group from an “overweight” rating to a “neutral” rating and set a $15.00 target price on the stock. in a report on Thursday, October 8th.
+One analyst has rated the stock with a sell rating, two have assigned a hold rating and three have issued a buy rating to the stock.
+The company presently has an average rating of “Hold” and an average price target of $19.20.

-TransMedics Group (NASDAQ:TMDX) last announced its earnings results on Wednesday, November 4th.
+TransMedics Group (NASDAQ:TMDX) last posted its quarterly earnings data on Wednesday, November 4th.
 The company reported ($0.19) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.32) by $0.13.
 TransMedics Group had a negative return on equity of 49.98% and a negative net margin of 143.93%.
-The firm had revenue of $7.09 million during the quarter, compared to analyst estimates of $5.93 million.
-On average, equities analysts forecast that TransMedics Group will post -1.43 EPS for the current fiscal year.
+The business had revenue of $7.09 million for the quarter, compared to analysts’ expectations of $5.93 million.
+As a group, analysts anticipate that TransMedics Group will post -1.43 earnings per share for the current fiscal year.

-Institutional investors have recently bought and sold shares of the business.
-Bank of Montreal Can bought a new stake in shares of TransMedics Group in the 2nd quarter worth $28,000.
-Cubist Systematic Strategies LLC bought a new stake in shares of TransMedics Group in the 3rd quarter worth $30,000.
-Bessemer Group Inc. bought a new stake in shares of TransMedics Group in the 2nd quarter worth $48,000.
-BNP Paribas Arbitrage SA increased its holdings in shares of TransMedics Group by 714.9% in the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 6,397 shares of the company’s stock worth $88,000 after purchasing an additional 5,612 shares in the last quarter.
-Finally, Virtu Financial LLC bought a new stake in shares of TransMedics Group in the 2nd quarter worth $212,000.
-74.25% of the stock is owned by institutional investors and hedge funds.
+Large investors have recently made changes to their positions in the business.
+Trexquant Investment LP bought a new stake in TransMedics Group in the third quarter worth $181,000.
+Charles Schwab Investment Management Inc. boosted its holdings in TransMedics Group by 36.3% during the second quarter.
+Charles Schwab Investment Management Inc. now owns 72,923 shares of the company’s stock valued at $1,307,000 after acquiring an additional 19,429 shares during the period.
+Bank of New York Mellon Corp boosted its holdings in TransMedics Group by 39.8% during the second quarter.
+Bank of New York Mellon Corp now owns 77,078 shares of the company’s stock valued at $1,382,000 after acquiring an additional 21,927 shares during the period.
+Nuveen Asset Management LLC boosted its holdings in TransMedics Group by 74.8% during the second quarter.
+Nuveen Asset Management LLC now owns 73,814 shares of the company’s stock valued at $1,323,000 after acquiring an additional 31,583 shares during the period.
+Finally, Virtu Financial LLC bought a new stake in TransMedics Group during the second quarter valued at about $212,000.
+74.25% of the stock is currently owned by institutional investors.

 TransMedics Group, Inc, a commercial-stage medical technology company, engages in transforming organ transplant therapy for end-stage organ failure patients in the United States and internationally.
 The company offers Organ Care System (OCS), a portable organ perfusion, optimization, and monitoring system that utilizes its proprietary and customized technology to replicate near-physiologic conditions for donor organs outside of the human body.